pssolanki111/polygon/docs/Async-Streaming.rst

   while 1:
       await stream_client.handle_messages()

-and that's basically it. handle_message would take care of receiving messages and calling appropriate handlers (see below section on info on that aspect).
+and that's basically it. handle_message would take care of receiving messages and calling appropriate handlers (see below section for info on that aspect).
 You may want to implement your own reconnect mechanism here.

 If that's your use case, you can basically ignore the below section completely.